mathstuf/mpv/DOCS/man/options.rst

 ``--ontop``
     Makes the player window stay on top of other windows.

+``--nested-chapters``, ``--no-nested-chapters``
+    Disabled by default.
+    Enable support for Matroska nested chapters. mpv will use nested chapters as chapter boundaries instead of the top-level chapters.

 ``--ordered-chapters``, ``--no-ordered-chapters``
     Enabled by default.
     Disable support for Matroska ordered chapters. mpv will not load or